 - Crystal River National Wildlife Refuge: About an hour and a half north of Tampa lies the Crystal River National Wildlife Refuge.
 One of the most famous wildlife areas in Florida, this is where you can see the famed West Indian manatees in the wild, and go on boating or snorkeling excursions.

 Florida RV Rental in the Sunshine State

 Florida is hot, literally and figuratively.
-Blessed with an almost year-round balmy weather, the Sunshine State has also the longest coastline in all of the contiguous United States, and the generous mix of the two only makes for a perennially favourite destination of bikini-clad sun-worshippers or fur-bundled snowbirds escaping the frigid corners of the northeast.
+Blessed with an almost year-round balmy weather; the Sunshine State has also the longest coastline in all of the contiguous United States.
+The generous mix of the two only makes for a perennially favourite destination of bikini-clad sun-worshippers; or fur-bundled snowbirds escaping the frigid corners of the northeast.

-Miami is a grand first stop on your Florida RV rental because it is the melting pot of everything eccentric and devil-may-care way of life in North America.
-Miami’s turquoise beach scene – specifically the all-aglitter South Beach celebrity scene – shimmering against sultry bikini bottoms, pastel-colored Art Deco buildings, sinfully decadent sprawling mansions, and a red hot spicy Latin culture the largest in the Americas north of Mexico, are all worth serious exploration on your RV rentals in Florida before you head to the waters in three directions, or to the north Panhandle and into mainland United States.
+Miami is a grand first stop on your Florida RV rental; because it is the melting pot of everything eccentric and devil-may-care way of life in North America.
+Miami’s turquoise beach scene; specifically the all-aglitter South Beach celebrity scene; shimmering against sultry bikini bottoms, pastel-colored Art Deco buildings, sinfully decadent sprawling mansions, and a red hot spicy Latin culture the largest in the Americas north of Mexico; these are all worth serious exploration on your RV rentals in Florida.
+Afterwards you can head to the waters in three directions; or to the north Panhandle and into mainland United States.

 From the Panhandle to the Keys on Florida RV Rentals

 Despite valiant efforts of 21st century Americans to shape nature according to its whims and desires; Florida remains a vastly untamed territory of Jurassic-era flora and fauna.
 Ninety miles (90 miles) west of Miami lies the 1.5-million-acre swampy Eden of The Everglades; where alligators and reedy ponds are cliché.